excps/shopping-cart-symfony/docs/AsGoodAsNewREADME.md

 ## Application Storage
-The API app uses Postgres as the storage engine via synfony's doctrine which holds the tables The database data are held in the ``docker/pg_data`` as a bind mount volume from the postges instance in the same docker network.
+The API app uses Postgres as the storage engine via synfony's doctrine which holds the tables The database data are held in the ``docker/pg_data`` as a bind mount volume from the postgres instance in the same docker network.
 The reset the data for testing purposes just delete the directory and ``docker compose down / up -d`` to rerun the migration

 1. ```cart``` for holding ```Cart``` data